The IPCC and the challenge of ex post policy evaluation

 Climate policy has been effective.
 Renewable energy is cheaper than most expected two decades ago, electrification of transport and heating is easier than was feared, and novel protein foods make unexpectedly fast inroads.
 In time, greenhouse gas emissions will fall.
 But politicians promised much more than that, and those promises will come to haunt them before AR7 is published.

-Abolishing the IPCC is not an option.
-The international negotiations on climate policy would be more fraught and make less progress without a common basis on knowledge.
-Negotiations would quickly move from disagreements about what to do to disagreements about what is what.
-Replacing the IPCC is not an option either.
-It is a natural monopoly that took years to build and that has successfully erected barriers to entry \citep{Peiser2007, Tol2011CC}.
-IPCC reform is the only feasible way forward.
+The first global stock-take presents an opportunity to test a new mode of operation for the IPCC.
+Updates of data and projections of greenhouse gas emissions are now routinely accompanied by assessments of their implications using simple climate models.
+Such activities could be brought under the IPCC umbrella.
+Furthermore, new observations on emissions also tell us something about the relative success or failure of past climate policies.
+The IPCC could assess this as replication-with-an-extended-dataset is a routine activity, rather than new research.

+But the IPCC should go further.
+A relatively simple change is to the structure of the IPCC assessment reports.
+There are now four: Science, Impacts, Mitigation, and Synthesis.
+The Synthesis Report does not add anything new, instead syntheses the first three reports.
+The Synthesis Report could be extended with a few chapters that assess the academic literature that synthesize climate research.
+Particularly, papers that compare the costs of greenhouse gas emission reduction to the avoided impacts of climate change fit neither in Working Group II nor in Working Group III, but should inform the Synthesis Report.